Skip to Main Content

 To obtain Cyber Essentials certification, institutions must meet a number of requirements for various aspects of their IT configuration, including firewalls, access control measures, user authentication (including multi-factor authentication), malware protection and patch management.
 In 2021 the Cyber Essentials standard was strengthened to include secure configuration for mobile devices and in particular BYOD (Bring Your Own Device).

-With over 1,800 of its staff working part-time on their own devices, BYOD was a significant risk for the university; something which Paula Vickers, Director of CCSS, was particularly keen to get on top of.
+With over 1,800 of its staff working part-time on their own devices, BYOD was a significant risk for the university; something which Paula Vickers, Director of Computing & Communications Systems Service (CCSS), was particularly keen to get on top of.
 She was keen to ensure the university’s security posture met the standards required by Cyber Essentials.

 Key facts